Smallhythe Place

 Smallhythe Place in Small Hythe, near Tenterden in Kent, is a half-timbered house built in the late 15th or early 16th century and since 1947 cared for by the National Trust.
-The house was originally called 'Port House' and before the River Rother and the sea receded it served a thriving shipyard - in Old English hythe means "landing place".

-It was the home of the Victorian actress Ellen Terry from 1899 to her death in the house in 1928.
+It was the home of the Victorian actress Ellen Terry from 1899 to her death in the house on 17 July 1928.
 The house contains Ellen Terry's theatre collection, while the cottage grounds include her rose garden, orchard, nuttery and the working Barn Theatre.